nicoleyimessier/code2_BFADT/week12/tutorial.md

 }

 ```
-Lastly, in the update function, load the array to your image and delete your data array.
+Lastly, in the update function but outside of the previous for loop, load the array to your image and delete your data array.

 ```